yshristika/spoilerBlock/README.md

   - getData.py

 ## Work to be done
-- Run the webserver when user clicks on the extension.
+- Create an AWS EC2 instance and run the server on it.
-- Write ajax code to connect the javascript to call the webserver.
+- Use API call in javascript code to connect connect the user to the webserver.
 - Create an html pop-up on clicking the extension which will take the input from user.

 ## Installation